google/jscin/src/README.txt

   Console (for d8 from V8 / jsshell from SpiderMonkey):
     - console.js: run "d8 console.js" for testing without UI.

-Documents:
+Documents (../docs):
-  - ../inpinfo.txt: Document for the interface from original XCIN to JS/CIN.
+  - inpinfo.txt: Document for the interface from original XCIN to JS/CIN.